kazemiamir/University/C#/README.md

-# Academic Project Repository

-This repository has been created as part of an academic project submission for the Programming course.
-It includes the following components:
+## This section contains the following components:

 ### Programming Fundamentals (PDF)
-- A document covering the fundamental concepts of programming.
+A document covering some of the basic concepts of programming and provided for the university.

 ### LibraryManager Project Folder
-- Includes a detailed project description file.
+- Contains a detailed project description file.
-- Contains the complete source code and resources for the *LibraryManager* project, a system designed to manage library operations efficiently.
+- Contains the complete source code and resources for the LibraryManager project, a system designed to efficiently manage library operations.

-This repository is solely intended for educational purposes and serves as a demonstration of the concepts and skills acquired during the course.